LegNeato/seqdia/README.md

 # SeqDia

-Tree-first sequence diagrams for Next.js + Tailwind.
-Actor labels live in a tree, spans derive from visible leaves, and the diagram renders with layered React components (no SVG).
+Tree-first sequence diagrams for React + Tailwind.
+Actor labels live in a tree, spans derive from visible leaves, and the diagram renders with layered React components.
+The Next.js app in this repo is just the demo shell; the components/hooks work in any React project.

 ## Highlights